protech-engineering/devcontainers/README.md

 | Name | Tagging convention | Notes |
 |------|--------------------|-------|
 | barearm | `barearm-[ARM toolchain version]` | This image implements basic support for ARM bare metal targets.
 Usually contains GCC, OpenOCD, PyOCD, st-link |

+## Dockerfile nomenclature

+For each variant a dockerfile with name `Dockerfile.[variant]` is present in the root folder of the repository.

 ## Image building